 A lot of the stories are what you might call a bit left-of-field.
 I’m not trying to be whacky, I just write what I find interesting.
 The site is largely a reflection of the person I am.
 I do try and keep all the stories informative, I just enjoy taking the odd liberty.

 I also enjoy silly acronyms and just being silly in general.
-If you’re keen to check out some of my other writing (my more sensible side), take a look at my day job, Travelling Type.
+If you’re keen to check out some of my other writing (my more sensible side), take a look at The Andy T Channel.

 Welcome to my night job (okay hobby), where the pent-up fox puts on his sarsaparilla wetsuit and dives into the colourful crevices of world news.